Home Warranty Plumbing Coverage: What's Included & What's Not

 Clogged drains & stoppages Blockages cleared via standard sewer cable

-Toilets Tank mechanisms, bowl, wax ring seals
+Toilets Tank mechanisms, bowl, wax ring seals, flanges

 Faucets & valves Repair or replacement due to wear